Solanum lycopersicum ‘San Marzano’

 Overview

-Uses: Sauces, canning, paste production, roasting, home vegetable gardens
+Uses: Sauces, canning, paste production, roasting, home vegetable gardens, raised beds

-Benefits: Elongated, thick-walled fruit with dense flesh and low seed count, rich balanced flavor ideal for cooking, reliable production on vigorous indeterminate vines
+Benefits: Elongated, thick-walled plum fruit with dense flesh and low seed count, balanced flavor ideal for cooking, steady production on vigorous indeterminate vines

 USDA Hardiness Zones: Annual